Caldarie/flutter_tflite_audio/README.md

 6. **Failed to invoke the interpreter with error: Provided data count (number) must match the required count (number).** - please make that your recording length matches your model input size.
 For example, google's teachable machine requires recording length is 44032

+If you have found any other issues not listed above, please create a new issue.

 <br>

 ## Please read if you are using Google's Teachable Machine.
 Otherwise skip.